 SPINOSISSIMA: Rosa spinosissima also known as the ‘Scotch Rose’ is a white, single-petaled species characterized by small, ferny foliage, thorny canes and hips that are a dark maroon or black.
 Habit is short and shrub like and extremely rugged being tolerant of shade, poor soils and winter hardy to zone 3.
 A popular hybrid Spinosissima is the Damask/Spinosissima cross ‘Stanwell Perpetual’.

 SWAMP: Rosa palustris, also known as the “Swamp Rose” is a species native to the Eastern portion of the United States and bears single-petaled pink flowers on arching, thorny canes.
 Swamp roses bear the unique characteristic in that they are found in marshlands, stream banks and swamp thriving in dappled sunlight and moist, acidic soil.
-I think it would be interesting to see the results of this rose used in a breeding program.

 TEA: An Old Garden rose.
 A cross between Rosa gigantea and the China Rose, Rosa chinensis.
 Tea roses are not at all cold-hardy but bring a delicate beauty to their hybrids exemplified in high, urn shaped blossoms on graceful stems as well as adding soft yellows and apricot hues to the gene pool.
 Crossed with Hybrid Perpetuals, Tea roses are one of the parents of our modern Hybrid Teas.